Cabécar people: Plantain cultivation

 Cultivation of the exotic plantain hybrid (Musa x paradisiaca) in both monoculture and polyculture plots has become increasingly prevalent in Cabécar communities and has changed the structure of their traditional tropical home gardens.
 Cabécar households now rely on plantains for domestic consumption and as a cash economy to generate monetary income.
 Home gardens that have incorporated plantains tend to exhibit less plant diversity and lower density, and some Cabécar farmers have abandoned traditional indigenous agroecosystems in favor of larger plantain monoculture plots.

 Social organization

 Villages

-Cabécar villages are unique in that houses and other structures are not nucleated around a central location.
+Cabécar villages have houses and other structures are not nucleated around a central location.
 Instead, dwellings are often dispersed, sometimes a few kilometers apart.
 The notion of densely nucleated towns or villages was introduced in the region by the Spanish in the colonial era to coerce Talamancan indigenous groups into concentrated settlements, but these attempts were met with resistance.
 Stone observes that the word for ‘town’ or ‘city’ does not even exist in Bribri or Cabécar languages; instead ‘city’ is represented in Bribri as ‘great place or extension’ and in Cabécar as ‘place of many houses’.
 Most Cabécar and Bribri villages reflect patterns of dispersed settlement today, an indicator of the geographic isolation of the Talamanca region and of the limited contact these indigenous groups had with the Spanish.